Equatorial platform: Poncet Platform

 A Poncet Platform or Poncet mount is a type of equatorial platform (a telescope mount that adds an additional polar axis to non-equatorial mounts) that uses a simple polar pivot and an inclined plane.
-It is a very simple design for amateur telescope makers that used a pivot point and an inclined plane that made a very low profile "table".
+It is a very simple design for amateur telescope makers that uses a pivot point and an inclined plane that made a very low profile "table".
 This type of mount has been a popular retrofit for altazimuth mounted telescopes, such as the common Dobsonian telescope type, adding equatorial tracking for high magnification work and astrophotography.

 The motion of the mount allows any device sitting on that platform to track the apparent motion of the stars in the night sky (diurnal motion).
 It is a highly suitable complement to Dobsonian telescope style altazimuth mounted telescopes in that it follows the design's philosophy of being easy to build using common materials without the need for specialized tools or machined parts.
 Poncet-based platforms are usually designed to track for 1 hour (15° of tilt) since longer tracking exceeds their range of motion, and could cause the instrument on top to topple off.
 At the end of its drive limit, the mount has to be pivoted back to the east to reset the clock drive mechanism.

 The Poncet Platform was invented in the 1970s by Adrien Poncet.
 Poncet's original design was a very simple type of equatorial platform that uses pivot as one support and an inclined plane in line with the Earth's equator, along which two other support slides.
 It was publicized in the January 1977 issue of Sky & Telescope magazine.
 The model Poncet demonstrated was very simple plywood construction, using a nail pivot and a Formica covered inclined plane with plastic 35 mm film canisters as the platforms bearing feet, on which he mounted a 6" newtonian telescope.
 The mount in its basic form is very simple, requiring just hand tools and common materials to build, with the only precise calculation being setting the angle of the inclined plane to match the angle of the Celestial equator.
 It has been used to add equatorial tracking to everything from small cameras to entire observatory buildings.
 Its simple design and low profile has made it a useful "retrofit" for altazimuth mounted telescopes such as the popular Dobsonian telescope.
 Users simply place their telescope on top of it to get the added feature of tracking in the direction of right ascension accurate enough for work at higher magnification or astrophotography.